AI Ad Creative Tutorial: Hooks, Headlines, Variants at Scale

 1. Pick one ad set, not your whole account.
 Even better: pick a low-stakes audience (lookalike, not retargeting).

-3. After 72 hours, write down which angle won, which lost, and your guess at why.
+3. After 72 hours, write down which angle won, which lost, and your best guess at why.
 The guess matters — it’s how you build account-specific intuition.

 4. For round 2, change only the visuals (keep the winning hook).
 You’re isolating one variable at a time.